 Healthcare As a Rising Expense

-According to a recent study released by Health Affairs, by 2026 the U.S. as a whole will be spending nearly 20% of its GDP on healthcare related costs.
+According to a recent study released by Health Affairs, by 2026, the United States will be spending nearly 20% of its GDP on healthcare-related costs.
 While this won’t directly correlate to individuals having to allocate 20% of every paycheck accordingly, the increase in costs overall are very real.
 The United States already spends more on healthcare than any other nation.

 Americans need a way to bring down costs